fractalide/fractalide/README.md

 Fractalide brings _*safe, fast, reusable, black-box*_ dataflow functions and a means to compose them.

 *Tagline: "Nixpkgs is not enough!
-Have nixfuncs!"*
+Here have 'Nixfuncs' too."*

 ### Rust Programmers